 CAT II / III operations require a proper crew understanding and a perfect co-ordination.
 The callouts required from the PNF is very important and to every callout of the PNF, the PF must acknowledge with < CHECKED > so that the PNF is aware of the alertness of the PF (or in case of subtle incapacitation).
-There is a great need to re-emphasize the importance for a perfect crew co-ordination to affect a good result.
+There is a great need to re-emphasize the importance for a perfect crew co-ordination to effect a good result.
 The PNF must desist the temptation to look outside during the approach / landing.
-(After the 400 ft.
-Auto Callout, there is no need for the PF to continue acknowledging < CHECKED > to subsequent auto callouts as it becomes too excessive, but do acknowledge the Hundred Above & MINIMUM Callouts and the Flare Green & Rollout PNF callout)
+(After the MINIMUM auto-callout, there is no need for the PF to continue acknowledging < CHECKED > to subsequent auto callouts as it becomes too excessive)